celebrating 15 years of supporting writers and artists

 Palooka is an international literary magazine of unique fiction, poetry, nonfiction, artwork, photography, and graphic narratives.
-For fifteen years we've featured new, up-and-coming, and established writers, artists, and photographers from United States, Canada, Australia, India, United Kingdom, China, Mexico, Pakistan, Spain, France, Japan, Ireland, Brazil, South Korea, Israel, Croatia, Finland, Italy, and Austria.
-See what we're about: Mission Statement and interview with the editor. |
+We've featured new, up-and-coming, and established writers, artists, and photographers from United States, Canada, Australia, India, United Kingdom, China, Mexico, Pakistan, Spain, France, Japan, Ireland, Brazil, South Korea, Israel, Croatia, Finland, Italy, and Austria.

 FUTURE PALOOKAS